Braided zesting and its applications: Introduction

 Zesting supersedes several known constructions as special cases.
 If one chooses the trivial $2$-cocycle in step (1), the second step is the well-known associativity twist (see, e.g. \cite{KazWen}).
 If one makes the trivial choice of $2$-cocycle and $3$-cochain in steps (1) and (2), then the braided zestings are simply modifying the braiding by a bicharacter, which is also well-known.
 Finally, if one takes the trivial choice in each of steps (1), (2), and (3) for a braided fusion category with a twist then the last step is a change of pivotal structure on the underlying braided fusion category.

 Here is a more detailed explanation of the contents of this article.
 In Section \ref{prelim}, we lay out the basic definitions and general results from the literature that we use in the sequel.
 Section \ref{sec:associative zesting} contains the general definition of associative zesting and the rigidity structure, the notational conventions for diagrams and the obstruction theory.
 Section \ref{section: braided zesting} details braided zesting, in which we study the braided structures on associative zestings and the attendant obstruction theory.
 Section \ref{section:twist zesting} studies the twist and ribbon twist structures on a braided zesting and the corresponding categorical trace and modular data.
 We illustrate our techniques with several examples coming from quantum groups of type $A$ in Section \ref{section: applications}.
+After submitting our paper a related manuscript \cite{DN} was posted which has some overlap with our results, which we address in Section \ref{section: davydov nikshych}.